Natural gas price statistics

 Largest increases in gas prices for household consumers in Bulgaria, Latvia and Estonia

 Figure 4 shows the change in natural gas prices for household consumers including all taxes, levies and VAT in national currency from the second half of 2018 to the second half of 2019.
-These prices fell during the period under consideration in 13 of the 24 EU Member States for which data are available — Cyprus, Malta and Finland do not consume natural gas for the household sector.
+These prices fell during the period under consideration in 13 of the 24 EU Member States for which data are available — Cyprus, Malta and Finland do not consume natural gas in the household sector.
 The largest decreases were observed in Latvia (-22.0 %), Denmark (-15.5 %) and Greece (-10.2 %).
 There were 11 Member States where natural gas prices for household consumers rose between the second half of 2018 and the second half of 2019, with the largest increases recorded in Spain (16.7 %), Croatia (12.9 %) and the Netherlands (12.1 %).

 Natural gas prices for non-household consumers